Parents’ Right and Duties

 - to obtain medical attention for a child who is ill.

 Broadly speaking, the law does not intervene between parent and child unless the parent abuses, neglects, fails to maintain the child or cannot control them.
-Any disputes between the parents about the children (for example, where parents separate and then contest residence of the children) will be decided according to what the court thinks is in the best interests of the child.
+Any disputes between the parents about the children (for example, where parents separate and then disagree about where the child/ren will live) will be decided according to either a mutually agreed Parenting Order, or according to what the Family Court thinks is in the best interests of the child.

 Adults have no more right to hit a child than that they have to hit another adult.
 If they do, they commit assault that can be both a criminal offence and a civil wrong.
 However, as the law stands, parents and other adults in loco parentis (standing in the place of parents) have the right to administer corporal punishment to children in their care, provided the force used is ‘reasonable under the circumstances’.
-This right does not however extend to the corporal punishment of children in schools (s128, Education Act 2016 (Tas)) and juvenile detention centres (s132, Youth Justice Act 1997 (Tas)) while policy and licensing guidelines prohibit the use of corporal punishment of children in foster care and childcare.
+This right does not however extend to the corporal punishment of children in schools (s128, Education Act 2016 (Tas)), juvenile detention centres (s132, Youth Justice Act 1997 (Tas)) or children in foster care and childcare.

 The type or degree of force that is ‘reasonable’ is not set out in legislation and legal precedents are inconsistent.
 It is difficult to state what does and does not come within such a vague phrase as ‘reasonable under the circumstances’.
 It depends on the circumstances of each case and the standards of the court.
 However, among the relevant factors are the following: